You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for eslicarbazepine acetate and what is the scope of patent protection?

 Eslicarbazepine acetate is the generic ingredient in two branded drugs marketed by Sumitomo Pharma Am, Alkem Labs Ltd, Apotex, Dr Reddys, Hetero Labs Ltd V, Jubilant Generics, Lupin Ltd, Sph Zhongxi Pharm, and Torrent, and is included in nine NDAs.
-There are eleven patents protecting this compound.
+There are seven patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 There are twelve drug master file entries for eslicarbazepine acetate.
 Eight suppliers are listed for this compound.
 There is one tentative approval for this compound.